Martha Clarke

 Martha Clarke (born June 3, 1944) is an American theater director and choreographer noted for her multidisciplinary approach to theatre, dance, and opera productions.
 Her best-known original work is The Garden of Earthly Delights (1984, re-imagined 2008), an exploration in theatre, dance, music and flying of the famous painting of the same name by Hieronymus Bosch.
 The production was honored with a Drama Desk Award for Unique Theatrical Experience, an Obie Award for Richard Peaslee's original score, and a Los Angeles Drama Critics Circle Award for choreography.

 In 1990, Clarke received a MacArthur Award, better known as the Genius Grant.

+Her current production, "Bughouse" is playing at the Vineyard Theatre, NYC until April 5, 2026.

 Training and early career

 Born and raised in Pikesville, Maryland (Baltimore), she studied dance with Carol Lynn and Dale Sehnert in the preparatory program of the Peabody Conservatory.
 She then went to the Juilliard School of music and graduated in 1965 from the Dance program.
 Her most influential teachers were British choreographer Antony Tudor and music composition teacher Louis Horst.
 She then spent three years performing with the modern dance choreographer Anna Sokolow and the Dance Theater Workshop.
 She later became a founding member of Pilobolus Dance Theatre and founded a dance trio, Crowsnest (both toured internationally).
 Clarke continues to have a highly original career as a director/choreographer.